shinokada/gitstart/README.md

 This script automates creating a git repo.
 The script will:

 - Create .gitignore if you provide a language.
+- Create a license.txt depends on your choice.
 - Create a new repo at GitHub.com.
 - Create a README.md file with the repo name.
 - Add README.md and commit with a message.